 Reading

-In Key Stage 2, children are explicitly taught the skills of reading through the use of VIPERS.
+Towards the end of Year 2 and throughout Key Stage 2, children are explicitly taught the skills of reading through the use of VIPERS.
 During a typical session, the teacher will share the reading skill that the children will be focusing on for that session.
 Each session begins by looking at key vocabulary words they want the children to learn that week.
 These will be taught, over learnt and embedded throughout the rest of the week during VIPER sessions and across the wider school day to allow for children to use these words in different contexts.
 During these sessions, teachers cover fiction, non-fiction, poetry, songs, picture books and short films, to ensure children get access to a wide range of texts.
 Children read during these sessions in a variety of different ways: they may hear the teacher model fluent reading and then have time to reread the same extract themselves, they may read individually and feedback, work in groups, take turns in pairs or read aloud to the their peers.
 You may see a number of these different strategies during one session.
 In addition to these daily VIPER sessions, each Key Stage 2 class has a class text that they listen to and read for 15 minutes each day.

 Writing